Protecting and Preparing Your Fence for Winter

 One of the upsides to vinyl fencing is that it requires far less preparation than its wooden cousin, so don’t concern yourself with water droplet tests or the possibility of termites.
 With that being said, snow likes to stick to vinyl, and a heavy buildup of snow and ice on your fence can result in warping or breakage.
 It’s a good idea to clear away unneeded weeds, shrubbery or other obstructions that will hinder you from accessing your fence to clear away snow during the winter.

 Since vinyl fencing tends to be popular in front yards as it adds that “white picket fence pop,” vinyl fences are vulnerable to snowblowers and routine shoveling.
 Designate an area to shovel or blow that won’t lead to buildup around your fence.
-If you end up needing to remove snow from your vinyl fence, try and opt for a broom, unless you don’t mind scratches!
+If you end up needing to remove snow from your vinyl fence, try and opt for a broom unless you don’t mind scratches!

 Remember, since vinyl fences are usually white, they blend in with the snow.
 This is why it’s important to keep snow from camouflaging your fence this winter, especially if it’s located near your property lines where a snowplow might do some unintentional yet serious damage.

 In addition to providing a classically gothic look (beautiful for historical homes!) iron fencing comes with the benefit of easy maintenance and preparation.
-Thanks to its strong, durable material, you won't find rot or termites leading to the demise of your iron fence.
-This doesn’t mean, however, than your iron fence is resistant to the elements of a Colorado winter.
+Thanks to its strong, durable material, you won’t find rot or termites leading to the demise of your iron fence.
+This doesn’t mean, however, that your iron fence is resistant to the elements of a Colorado winter.

 One of the biggest problems iron fencing faces while you’re out on the slopes this coming season is shifting grounds due to extreme weather conditions (causing soil to expand and contract).
 This can lead to fence warping and displacement of your fence posts, hence why it is so important to hire an expert Colorado fencing contractor who understands the unique nature of installing fences in the High Country.
 If you’ve already checked that off the list, make sure to keep the footing (posts) areas of your iron fence cleared from snow, ice and debris this winter in order to ensure its structural integrity.